danialkeimasi/python-registerer/README.md

 register(custom_slug: Optional[str] = None, **kwargs)
 ```

-register a class or item to the registry
+Register a class or item to the registry

 **example:**

 ```python
 # register the item with it's name